Discord-Robots/Discordjs-v14-Template/README.md

 #

 - Install all dependencies with `npm install` << Remember, DO NOT INCLUDE ANY PACKAGE NAMES HERE!
+- Run the bot:
+  - `npm run test` will start the bot with guild commands (Only a test guild)
-- Run the bot with `nodemon`.
+  - `npm run dev` will start the bot with global commands (All Guilds)
 - Customize the project to your liking and enjoy!

 #

 - Member add event fires a canvas to welcome the new member.
-- For the member remove events to work, the guild MUST have the `System Channel` enabled.
+- For the member remove events to work, the guild MUST have the `System Channel` enabled or choose your own channel.

 #